-Gruber became a cable marketing turnaround specialist, working in urban markets, such as Albuquerque, San Jose and Sacramento, where he drove record subscriber growth in each market.
-Recruited by former colleague Rod Thole to be the first head of marketing for Australian cable television company FOXTEL, Gruber marketed the national launch, driving the service from the number three to the number one operator in the country during his time there.
+Gruber became a cable marketing turnaround specialist, working in urban markets such as Jones Intercable Albuquerque, Heritage San Jose, and Scripps-Howard Sacramento, where he drove record subscriber growth in each market.
+Recruited by former Heritage colleague Rod Thole to be the first head of marketing for Australian cable television company FOXTEL, Gruber marketed the national launch, driving the service from the number three to the number one operator in the country during his tenure.

-While consulting for the World Affairs Council, building its media division and introducing video coverage to its events, Gruber founded FORA.tv, with funding from Will Hearst, Adobe, Nuance founder Ron Croen, FCC Chair Julius Genachowski and others.
-Named by Time magazine as one of the fifty best sites on the web, Gruber sold the vision of a global thought leader network to the world’s leading public forums, from the Chautauqua Institution and the Aspen Ideas Festival to the New York Public Library and London’s Chatham House, often introducing video coverage to these events for the first time..
-While there he interviewed numerous public intellectuals, writers and policy experts from Christopher Hitchens and Norman Mailer to Bob Thurman, Amy Goodman, Arianna Huffington and Jim Lehrer.
+While consulting for the San Francisco-based World Affairs Council, building its media division and introducing video coverage to its events, Gruber founded FORA.tv, with funding from Will Hearst, Adobe, Nuance founder Ron Croen, Gary Lauder, Comedy Channel founding CEO Dick Beahrs, FCC Chair Julius Genachowski, and others.
+Named by TIME magazine as one of the fifty best sites on the web, Gruber sold the vision of a global thought leader network to the world’s leading public forums, from the Chautauqua Institution and the Aspen Ideas Festival to the New York Public Library and London’s Chatham House, often introducing video coverage to these events for the first time.
+While there he interviewed numerous public intellectuals, writers, and policy experts from Christopher Hitchens and Norman Mailer to Robert Thurman, Amy Goodman, Arianna Huffington, and Jim Lehrer.